taesoobear/gitv/README.md

 # gitv
-gitv: vim file chooser, and TAGS generator
+gitv: vim, neovim file chooser, and TAGS generator Gitv is a tool that extends git's functionality as well as vim and neovim.
-Gitv is a tool that extends git's functionality.
-Gitv is for those who use vim (or gvim) and etags.
+Gitv is for those who use vim neovim or gvim and etags.
 The gitv's main feature is its file chooser: it opens any source file in a git repository using vim like this:

     $ gitv vi keyword
 When there are multiple files containing the keyword, one of them can be interactively chosen.
 The keyword matching uses the lua patterns (http://pgl.yoyo.org/luai/i/5.4.1+Patterns).
 For example, to list all cpp files, use